devanshpatel1703/Capgemini_Training_BridgeLabz/README.md

 Assignment 19 - 20-02-2025 Very good matrial for understanding generic data structures like hashset, hashmap, queue.
 Got a very good understanding of different algorithms overall the matrial is very good.

 Assignment 20 - 21-02-2025 Got a very good understanding of exception hal in java questions are very good and very much scenario based to gasp the exact concepts.

+Assignment 21 - 22-02-2025 Got a very good understanding of regex and unit testing the questions were very elaborated and conseptual.
+Regex questions were very good and I had never done thease kind of questions of regex ever.